aboutcode-org/vulnerablecode/docs/source/api.rst

 There are two primary endpoints:

-- packages/: this is the main endpoint where you can lookup vulnerabilities by package.
+- packages/: this is the main endpoint where you can look up vulnerabilities by package.

-- vulnerabilities/: to lookup by vulnerabilities
+- vulnerabilities/: to look up by vulnerabilities

 And two secondary endpoints, used to query vulnerability aliases (such as CVEs) and vulnerability by CPEs: cpes/ and aliases/